-The Sub 4 Hour Marathon Blueprint is a complete marathon training plan that will allow any runner to achieve their goal of running a marathon in less than four hours.
+The Sub 4 Hour Marathon Blueprint is a complete marathon training plan e-book that will runners break the 4 hour marathon.

-This amazing book has everything you need to train for the marathon.
+This amazing e-book has everything you need to train for the sub 4 marathon.

-There are lots of different training exercises, including ways of training your body with heart-rate training, professional advice from four of the world's top marathon runners.
+There are lots of different training exercises such as heart-rate training and race pace training.
+In addition you'll get professional advice from four of the world's top marathon runners.

-There are also lots of great ideas for maximizing nutrition both during training and while running the race itself, which are crucial for runners to achieve success in a marathon.
+There are also lots of great ideas for maximizing nutrition both during training and while running the race itself.